VictorKengoo/DockerManagerBackend/README.md

 virtualenv -p python venv
 ```

-Start virtualenv:
+Start virtualenv with this command:
 ```
 venv/Scripts/activate.bat
 ```

-Then on the root of the project run:
+On the root of the project run the pip install on the text file requirements (the requirements.txt will help you to install others libs that will be usefull):

 Linux: